-A manifestation determination conference must be held by the 10th day of suspension
+A manifestation determination conference must be held by the 10th day of suspension, but should happen as soon as possible based on parent/guardian/staff availability.

 If the manifestation determination concludes that the student's behavior is a manifestation of the student's disability, then no further disciplinary action can be taken.
 The 504 or IEP team should convene to develop an appropriate behavior plan for the student.
 If the manifestation determination conference concludes that the student's behavior is not a manifestation of the student's disability, a hearing officer may impose whatever long-term suspension or expulsion policy allows.
 The District has no obligation to continue to provide educational services to a 504 student pursuant to the 504 accomodation plan during the period of a long-term suspension or expulsion.
 However, the District must continue to provide educational services for students eligible under IDEA.